Skip to content

 Explain the security measures in place

 Talk about the steps your business takes to protect customer data from being accessed by unauthorized people or misused.
+This may include using SSL certificate encryption secure servers or two-factor authentication.

+You don’t have to give away all technical details, but provide enough information to show that you take data security seriously.
 For example, saying, ‘’We use industry-standard encryption to keep your data safe when you make a purchase,’’ can help customers feel secure without overwhelming them.

 Commit to keeping the privacy policy updated